Get paid $2,500 to watch 25 holiday movies in 25 days

-Is “It’s a Wonderful Life” your favorite film of all time?
+(WXIN) — Is “It’s a Wonderful Life” your favorite film of all time?
 Could you spend hours arguing over whether “Die Hard” is a Christmas movie?
-(It is by the way)
+(It is by the way).

 If you can’t get enough of holiday movies, CableTV.com wants you to be this year’s Chief of Cheer.